aileencomer/driving-engine/guides/quick-start/setup-drive-engine/Android.md

 In a production app, you'll want to kick off the Driving Engine and manage event callbacks in a service.
 You can learn more about that [here](../../best-practices/background-service/Android.md).

 ## Next Steps
-Now that the app is setup, let's test it with some mock data!
+Now that the app is set up, let's test it with some mock data!
 You can do learn to do that [here](../test-mock-data/Android.md).